 Jessica has personal experience of depression and post-traumatic stress disorder.
 She also cares for someone with an anxiety disorder and a functional neurological disorder who can’t leave the house alone and requires 24-hour care and support.

-Here, Jessica shares her thoughts on what she has learned during the period of isolation, how she believes the easing of COVID-19 restrictions will affect her and what she hopes life after the COVID-19 pandemic will look like.
+Here, Jessica shares her thoughts on what she has learned during the period of isolation, how she believes the easing of COVID-19 restrictions will affect her and what she hopes life in the future will look like.

 What lessons from the period of lockdown do you personally hope to take into the future?